Natural Convection Heat Transfer from an Isothermal Plate: Self-Obstruction of Vertical and Downward-Facing Plates

 Other than as a factor of~$\Ra$, $\Pra$ does not affect upward-facing heat transfer because the heated fluid flows directly upward, as does conducted heat.
 When heated fluid must take longer paths around self-obstructing vertical and downward-facing plates, its heat transfer potential is reduced.

 $\Ra$ scales with $L^3$; $\Pra$ is a property of 3-dimensional fluids.
 A function of $\Pra$ having values between~0 and~1 should scale~$\Ra$ in the vertical and downward-facing formulas.
-Both Schulenberg~\cite{SCHULENBERG1985467} and Churchill and Chu~\cite{churchill1975correlating} realized their formulas' dependence on~$\Pra$ in this way, demonstrated as follows:

-Expressing the denominator of vertical formula~\eqref{Churchill-Chu} as the sixth root of an $\ell^p$-norm expression named $\Xi'(\Pra)$ in formula~\eqref{Xi'1}:
+Both Schulenberg~\cite{SCHULENBERG1985467} and Churchill and Chu~\cite{churchill1975correlating} realized their formulas' dependence on~$\Pra$ in this way.
+Expressing the denominator of vertical formula~\eqref{eqn:Churchill-Chu} as the sixth root of an $\ell^p$-norm expression named $\Xi'(\Pra)$:

-Scaling $\Ra$ by $1/\,\Xi'(\Pra)$ in the vertical upper-bound formula~\eqref{vertical<} makes it equivalent to formula~\eqref{Churchill-Chu}:
+Scaling $\Ra$ by $1/\,\Xi'(\Pra)$ in the vertical upper-bound formula~\eqref{eqn:vertical<} makes it equivalent to formula~\eqref{eqn:Churchill-Chu}:

-Similar treatment of the Schulenberg downward-facing strip and disk formulas \eqref{Schulenberg-strip} and \eqref{Schulenberg-disk} yields:
+Similar treatment of the Schulenberg downward-facing strip and disk formulas \eqref{eqn:Schulenberg-strip} and \eqref{eqn:Schulenberg-disk} yields: